 The Chinese Buy Brands

-In a society dominated by consumer culture branding is everything, Smooto needed to grow their visibility and reputation in order to generate sales.
+In a society dominated by consumer culture branding is everything, Smooto needed to grow its visibility and reputation in order to generate sales.
 Chinese customers are famously loyal to the brands they buy into but hard to win over.
 Especially as a new offer.

 Partnering with Gentlemen